LPU Wirus 4

-LPU Wirus 4 is a Light Strike Vehicle, currently used in the Polish Armed Forces and developed by Concept and Polski Holding Obronny.
+LPU Wirus 4 (Lekki Pojazd Uderzeniowy Wirus 4, Light Strike Vehicle Virus 4) is a Light Strike Vehicle, currently used in the Polish Armed Forces and developed by Concept and Polski Holding Obronny.
 The vehicle can be used in long-range reconnaissance missions and fast strikes.

 Development

 LPU Wirus 4 is the new light vehicle with high mobility designed and manufactured by Concept.
 It is the fourth in the Wirus series of armoured vehicles.
 Together with LPU Wirus 2 and LPU Wirus 3, it is a direct development of the LPU-1 Wirus vehicle, which is Concept's response to the Long-range Reconnaissance Vehicles programme codenamed "Żmija".
 The production-ready prototype of the Wirus 4 vehicle was presented at the MSPO defence fair in Kielce in September 2017.
 The Wirus 4 vehicle also became the winner of the "Żmija" programme, and in 2017 at the Kielce fair, a contract was signed for the delivery of these vehicles to the Polish Army.
 The vehicle was also presented at the international defense and security exhibition Eurosatory, which took place in Paris in June 2018.

 The vehicle uses a central differential mechanism, and it is possible to select permanent drivers of both axles while driving in various road conditions.
 From the mass-produced vehicles from the LPU Wirus family (first, second and third generation), the Wirus 4 uses the supporting frame, drive system, reduction gear, front axle, and rear axle.
 In contrast, many elements and systems have been completely redesigned, among others, a safety cage, adjustable rear suspension, a new electrical system, a body (including the floor, and rear part construction) made of carbon composites, new side and rear doors and bucket seats for the crew with 5-point seat belts.
 Additionally, it was decided to use a new chassis.